Hiltexx/Advanced-Programming-Assignments/README.md

-# Advanced Programming Assignment - 1
+# Advanced Programming Assignment - 16

 ## Question

-Write a C program to analyze time complexities in constant time, linear time and quadratic time.
-Increase the size of input to check the time consumed.
+Develop a multithreaded C program using POSIX threads where multiple threads coordinate access to a shared resource using either semaphores or condition variables.
+You may implement a simple producer-consumer system, limited resource access system, or thread scheduling simulation.
+The program should ensure that threads wait correctly when the resource is unavailable and continue execution only when signaled.
+Demonstrate proper synchronization, safe shared-memory access, and thread communication using functions such as sem_wait(), sem_post(), pthread_cond_wait(), or pthread_cond_signal().
+Print messages showing thread execution order and explain how synchronization prevents inconsistent behavior.

 ## Files

-- assignment1.c
+- assignment16.c